Choosing Safe Toys for School-Age Kids

 - Read manufacturer's directions to find out the best way to clean your child's toys and keep them in good shape.

-- Be aware that kids this age are often tempted by non-toys, such as fireworks, matches, tools, and knives.
+- Kids this age are often tempted by non-toys, such as fireworks, matches, tools, and knives.
 Keep these things out of reach.

 Reporting Unsafe Toys